ShubhamMehla3/Low-Light-Image-Enhancement-Webapp-/README.md

 - To address this task, we propose the multi-branch low-light enhancement network (MBLLEN).
-The key idea is to extract rich features up to different levels, so that we can apply enhancement via multiple subnets and finally produce the output image via multi-branch fusion. dfkl
+The key idea is to extract rich features up to different levels, so that we can apply enhancement via multiple subnets and finally produce the output image via multi-branch fusion.

 - To address this task, we propose the multi-branch low-light enhancement network (MBLLEN).
 The key idea is to extract rich